If your spouse had the affair, it makes sense that you would ask this question.

 But that does not mean you have nothing to work on.

-It means the work you do is not about taking responsibility for the affair.
+It does mean the work you do is not about taking responsibility for the affair.

 It is about reclaiming your life.